Community Center Concert Series in Oro Valley

 The Oro Valley Community Center Concert Series invites local acclaimed musicians to perform in Oro Valley throughout the year.
 Come down to the Community Center for a night of free live music.
-Attendees are encouraged to come early and enjoy a delicious dinner prepared by Chef Robert.
+Attendees are encouraged to come early and enjoy a delicious dinner at the Overlook Restaurant.

 As a core Business and Arts Integration method, the Community Concert Series blends the mutually beneficial relationship that the arts can have alongside the business model.
 In a partnership with the Town of Oro Valley, this program impacts economic development, while providing community exposure to the arts, and supporting local musicians.

 Attendees are invited to bring their own chairs.
 No seating is provided.
 There is no cost to attend the concerts.
 Concerts are approximately 80-90 minutes in length.

 Community & Recreation Center